 – Set up a system for reporting and investigating workplace injuries and accidents.

-– Implement safety policies and procedures to ensure employee safety.
+– Implement safety policies and procedures to ensure employee safety. - Look Out For Fire Hazards:

 Here are some industrial workplace safety tips to prepare for fire hazards: